bertofurth/Seagate-Central-Debian/README.md

 under sustained heavy CPU load.

-Unfortunatly the only remedy I can offer, other than manually modifying your unit to include a better heat sink, is to recompile the Linux kernel to NOT use SMP mode.
+Unfortunatly the only remedy I can offer, other than manually modifying your unit to include a better heat sink, is to use a Linux kernel that does NOT use smp.
 That is, by forcing the unit to use only one of the two CPU cores the unit does not seem to generate as much heat and hence becomes more reliable but obviously it will run more slowly.

+In the "releases" section of the Seagate-Central-Slot-In-v5.x-Kernel project there should be a kernel image called uImage.4k.nosmp that can be installed on the unit that serves this purpose.
+Simply copy it to the boot partition as "uImage" and reboot.

 ### Revert to original firmware
 The most common issue that may occur after an upgrade is that the unit no longer has network